What is the Wonder Weeks?

 Academic Controversy in the Wonder Weeks Findings:

-Frans Plooij’s Ph.D. student, Carolina De Weerth, attempted to replicate his findings with 66 babies, she was unable to find evidence of the leaps - “Results fail to support the 10-period pattern”.
+Frans Plooij’s Ph.D. student, Carolina De Weerth, attempted to replicate his findings with 66 babies, she was unable to find evidence of the leaps her finding – “Results fail to support the 10-period pattern”.

 Subsequently, no further research papers have been able to replicate Plooij’s findings of consistent, identifiable leaps in the newborn period.